 Best Tips for Baby Feeding Schedules

 - Remember to always follow and trust baby’s hunger cues.
-Use these schedules as a framework, but always adjust to your actual baby.
+Use these schedules as a framework, in tandem with nursing, breast milk, and/or bottle feeding, but always adjust to your actual baby.

 - Check in with your pediatrician when starting solids and food allergens.